 Your college student will enjoy getting off campus and dining at one of Madison’s finer restaurants, especially on someone else’s dime.
 Even prospective students can appreciate a college town with a good food scene.
-Enjoy grass-fed gastropub fare (and amazing cheese curds) at Graze, focus on veggie-forward small plates at Everly, or dine on a traditional Wisconsin fish fry and supper club fare at Avenue Club and the Bubble Up Bar.
+Enjoy grass-fed gastropub fare (and amazing cheese curds) at Graze, go for traditional fare (and award-winning cheese curds) at the Old Fashioned, focus on veggie-forward small plates at Everly, or dine on a traditional Wisconsin fish fry and supper club fare at Avenue Club and the Bubble Up Bar.

 Things to do in Madison, Wisconsin WITHOUT your Student